Dry Face Skin: Causes, Remedies & Skincare Routine

 5. Dehydration

-Not drinking enough water can affect overall skin hydration.
+Not drinking enough water can affect overall skin hydration, making topical care less effective.

 6. Overuse of Active Ingredients